Learning Outcomes

 A local authority search is essential to reveal:

-- Planning permissions and conditions
+- Planning permissions and conditions, building regulation history (via CON29)

-- Planning enforcement notices
+- Planning enforcement notices and Article 4 Directions

-- Financial charges or local land charges
+- Financial charges and other registrations in the local land charges register (LLC1)

 Key Term: local authority search